bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  # An optional company name []:
  ~~~

-The file created after this process is a `server.csr`.
+The file created after this process is named `server.csr`.

 Please pay attention to the fields Country Name and Common Name.
 The country
 name should contain the 2 letter code of your country according to the